niteshthapa/Javascriptshorts/README.md

-# Javascriptshorts
+# Javascript
-You will find all the files related to Javascript shorts
+You will find all the files related to Javascript code